MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - partial visual scenes,
 - short descriptive cues.

-Human studies consistently show that:
+Findings across cities consistently show:
 - central and symbolic areas are over-recognised,
-- peripheral and residential districts are overlooked,
+- peripheral districts are overlooked,
-- recognisability correlates with **centrality, affluence, and exposure**.
+- recognisability correlates with **exposure, centrality, and cultural salience**, not geographic size.

-These asymmetries form **cognitive maps** — mental representations shaped by salience rather than geographic accuracy.
+These asymmetries form **cognitive maps** — mental representations shaped by salience rather than spatial accuracy.

 This project applies the same logic to **multimodal LLMs**, enabling direct **human–AI comparison**.